-Not only has Oak Hill Academy built a sustainable coaching programme, they’ve also exceeded Ofsted’s target to make 75% of teaching good.
+Since 2010 Oak Hill Academy have built a sustainable coaching programme, they’ve also exceeded Ofsted’s target to make 75% of teaching good.
 Their team now comprises of 80% of teachers at good or better.
 Those not yet good are NQTs or teachers new to the school, who are on track to be graded as good by the Summer term.

 Relationships among staff and pupils have been strengthened, teachers have gained new skills and become more confident, newer teachers are learning from old hands and vice versa.
 All helping to grow an open door culture and ethos of sharing and collaboration amongst staff.